pranjalmaheshka/eco395m-sp23-DataMining/Homework-3/PS3.md

 The accuracy of these methods can be reevaluated after an expansion of the number of observations or number of explanatory variables.

+After selecting the best model, we proceed to present graphs of the original values, random forest predicted values and random forest model’s error.

 ## Original values